-- Avoid the practice of ditch tiling.
-Only perform activity when necessary for the widening of a driveway or a similar circumstance to be reviewed by engineering staff. - Use appropriate fish screen on pump inlets, observe water laws, and consult with the Environmental Specialist to ensure stream hydrology and ecology are not affected.
+Avoid the practice of ditch tiling.
+Only perform activity when necessary for the widening of a driveway or a similar circumstance to be reviewed by engineering staff.

-• Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, check with supervisor.
-Determine if there are any "caution" areas.
+- Use appropriate fish screen on pump inlets, observe water laws, and consult with the Environmental Specialist to ensure stream hydrology and ecology are not affected. - Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist.